 You do it, he says, after those long, hot, dry summers have wreaked havoc on your grass.
 Adding the fescue, which grows its best in the cool temperatures of fall and spring, breathes new life into that tired lawn.

 Why won’t fescue repair itself?
 Tall and fine fescues are bunch-type grasses, which don’t have runners to produce new plants as warm-season grasses do.
-Bunch-type grasses must be overseeded to repair bare patches, and the best time to overseed fescues is in the fall.
+Bunch-type grasses must be overseeded to repair bare patches, and the best time for overseeding fescue is in the fall.

 How to Overseed in the Fall With Fescue

-Get your soil tested: The first step is knowing what you’re starting with, according to the University of Maryland Extension.
-Based on the results of the soil test, apply fertilizer, lime or other soil amendments.
+Get your soil tested: The first step is knowing what you’re starting with.
+Based on the results of the soil test, apply fertilizer, lime, or other soil amendments.
 That should be sufficient for six to eight weeks.

-Act during the right time of year: Late summer and early fall bring cooler temperatures and the most favorable conditions for cool-season grasses such as fescues, according to the University of Tennessee Extension.
+Act during the right time of year: Late summer and early fall bring cooler temperatures and the most favorable conditions for cool-season grasses such as fescues.
 This is the opposite of warm-season grasses, like St. Augustine or Bermudagrass, which have their peak growth during the warmer temperatures of summer.

 If you are in the transition zone: What grows best depends on your climate, but a large swath of the country is in the transition zone, where the weather doesn’t particularly suit either type.
 In the transition zone, home lawns tend to rely on cool-season grasses such as Kentucky bluegrass, ryegrass, or a mixture.